anishneema/automativerobots/index.md

 ```

-# First Milestone
+# First Milestone: Lighting up screens

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YkfFGZ1TbZA?si=SSonITQkPW6j-yTY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-My project is a automative robot which reacts to proximity from one's hand.
-In milestone 1, I got the LED light and LCD screen to light up and display text and my initials.
-In doing so, I learned how to code the LED lights in the arduino IDE and the LCD screen.
-Going foward, I aim to integrate all these components, as well as the servos together, so that it reacts correctly to proximity from my hand with the ultrasonic sensor.
-Once those items are working, I can begin the build of the actual robot with the 3D printed parts
+In this initial phase, I focused on:

+- Getting the LED lights and LCD screen to function properly
+- Displaying text and my initials on the screens
+- Learning to code the LED lights and LCD screen using the Arduino IDE

+Moving forward, I aim to:

+- Integrate all components, including servos
+- Implement proximity-based reactions using the ultrasonic sensor
+- Begin construction of the physical robot using 3D printed parts

 ![starter project](firstmilestone.png)
 *Figure 2: Wiring for LED and LCD Screens*